hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/40__Kalyan.md

  with by the same Bhashyakara in Mandukya 1.6 and Chandogya 6th chapter.
 Bhashyakara may not answer all questions everywhere as they are answered elsewhere.
-Brihad is the last studied Upanishad in the sequence of ten. ​Upanishads are one unit.
+Brihad is the last studied Upanishad in the sequence of ten.
+Upanishads are one unit.
 Although one is sufficient, it doesn't mean that others are completely contradictory or even tangential.
 Else Bhashyakara need not quote other Upanishad